oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   ![](images/13-post-eclipse-installer-icon.png)

-If the eclipse installation was in the right place then the two desktop icons will disappear and be replaced with an `Eclipse` icon.
+If the eclipse installation was in the right place then the two desktop icons will disappear and be replaced with an `Eclipse` icon (**Do not start eclipse now**).
 If the Eclipse installation was in the wrong place then it will exit immediately without making any changes.
 In that case re-run the installer and ensure you use `/home/opc` as the Eclipse installation path.

 To enable us to update the labs without having to update the Developer VM image each time we hold the setup code in a git repository (where we can update it as the lab is enhanced) You need to download this into your development VM and run the setup script.